-This set of Biology Exam Questions for NEET Exam focuses on “Human Health and Disease – Humoral Immunity-2”.
+This set of Class 12 Biology Multiple Choice Questions & Answers (MCQs) focuses on “Human Health and Disease – Humoral Immunity-2” for NEET Preparation.

 1. Which region of an antibody is also called a ‘Fragment of Crystallization’?